-How to Submit Grievances or Appeals
+How to Submit Appeals

-The member or authorized representative may file a grievance or appeal by:
+The member or authorized representative may file an appeal by:

-- Writing to PacificSource, Attn: Grievance Review, PO Box 7068, Springfield OR 97475 - Emailing a message to LC@PacificSource.com with "Grievance" as the subject - Faxing your message to 541-225-3628
+- Writing to PacificSource, Attn: Grievance Review, PO Box 7068, Springfield OR, 97475 - Emailing a message to NewAppeal@PacificSource.com with "Appeal" as the subject - Faxing a message to 541-225-3628

-If you are unsure how to prepare a grievance, please contact our Customer Service department by phone at 541-684-5582 or 888-977-9299, or by email at CS@PacificSource.com.
-We will help you through the grievance process and answer any questions you may have.
+If you are unsure how to prepare an appeal, please contact our Customer Service department by phone at 888-977-9299, or by email at CS@PacificSource.com.
+We will help you through the appeal process and answer any questions you may have.

 PacificSource understands that at times our members, agents, physicians, and providers may have questions or concerns about decisions made by our staff.
 Our policy is to document, investigate, and resolve concerns, and to notify all affected parties in a timely manner.
-Fair consideration and timely resolution are the goals of our grievance and appeal process.
+Fair consideration and timely resolution are the goals of our appeal process.